 Finding: Complies as Proposed.
-Fencing is proposed to secure vehicle storage areas, and to - D. Signs.
+Fencing is proposed to secure vehicle storage areas, and to surround the stormwater facility, as permitted by this section. - D. Signs.
 One ground-mounted sign may be provided for a development.
 Other signage shall be regulated by Title 15.